Dortmund–Ems Canal: History

 The canal was opened in to reduce demand on the railway network, which could not cope with the transport of products from the Ruhr area.
 Also, the canal was supposed to make coal from the Ruhr area more competitive compared to imported English coal.
 Furthermore, the steel industry in the eastern Ruhr area needed to import ore from abroad.

 The canal was so important that a lot of barges and motor vessels were built to its dimensions.
 These are the Dortmund–Ems Canal barge and the Gustav Koenigs type.
 Both sailed on many other routes and make up the CEMT class III vessels.
 In 1962, the canal was upgraded for use by 1350t vessels, i.e. CEMT class IV.

 The canal was attacked numerous times during World War II due to its strategic importance.
 During June through August 12th 1940 a series of raids culminating in a raid by 49 and 83 Squadrons damaged the aqueducts that crossed the River Elbe - putting the canal out of commission for short periods.
 Operation Garlic, an attack in September 1943 by 617 Squadron RAF (the "Dambusters") was unsuccessful and costly.
 The squadron attacked it again in September 1944 using Tallboy "earthquake" bombs breaching it and causing considerable damage.
-In August of 1944, 571 squadron attacked it with de Havilland Mosquitos, dropping mines into the canal.
+In August 1944, 571 squadron attacked it with de Havilland Mosquitos, dropping mines into the canal.
 It was repaired after the conflict.